Stockholm School (economics)

 Knut Wicksell, Swedish economist.
 Important source of inspiration for John Maynard Keynes and the Stockholm School.

 The Stockholm School (Stockholmsskolan) is a school of economic thought.
 It refers to a loosely organized group of Swedish economists that worked together, in Stockholm, Sweden primarily in the 1930s.

-The Stockholm School had—like John Maynard Keynes—come to the same conclusions in macroeconomics and the theories of demand and supply.
+The Stockholm School had come to the same conclusions about theories of demand and supply as John Maynard Keynes.
 Like Keynes, they were inspired by the works of Knut Wicksell, a Swedish economist active in the early years of the twentieth century.

 William Barber's comment upon Gunnar Myrdal's work on monetary theory goes like this: